proteansec/visual-studio-projects/README.md

 * **hookidt**

-	Windows kernel driver that hooks IDT descriptors and runs arbitrary function when the chosen interrupt is triggered.
+	Windows kernel driver that hooks IDT descriptors and runs arbitrary function when the chosen interrupt is invoked.

 * **hookmsr**